ajmorton/swen_tourney/docs/how_it_works.md

 Further details on the makeup of the tournament.

 ### Frontend
-The frontend thread runs submissions through four stages.
+The frontend thread runs submissions through five stages.

  - `check_eligibility` which checks the submitter is allowed to make submissions to the tournament.
+ - `compile` check that submitter's tests and PUTs compile
  - `validate_tests` that validates the submitter provided tests work correctly and don't return false positives
  - `validate_progs` that validates the submitter provided PUTs and proves that they can be detected by the submitters
  - `submit` which adds the new submission to the tournament